-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (374) $\underline{\text{times}}$ one half the default maximum net growth rate for cetaceans ( $\frac{1}{2}$ of 4%) $\underline{\text{times}}$ a recovery factor of 0.1 (for an endangered species), resulting in a PBR of 0.75 whales.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (374) times one half the default maximum net growth rate for cetaceans (1⁄2 of 4%) times a recovery factor of 0.1 (for an endangered species), resulting in a PBR of 0.75 whales.

-The California swordfish drift gillnet fishery is the only fishery that is likely to take sei whales from this stock, but no fishery mortality or serious injuries have been observed from over 8,600 monitored fishing sets from 1990-2014 (Carretta et al. 2017, Table 1).
-Mean annual takes for this fishery (Table 1) are based on 2010-2014 data.
-This results in an average estimate of zero sei whales taken annually.
+The California swordfish drift gillnet fishery is the most likely U.S. fishery to interact with sei whales from this stock, but no entanglements have been observed from 8,845 monitored fishing sets from 1990-2016 (Carretta et al. 2018a, Table 1).
+Mean annual takes for this fishery (Table 1) are based on 2012-2016 data and are zero whales annually.
 However, some gillnet mortality of large whales may go unobserved because whales swim away with a portion of the net.

 Table 1.
 Summary of available information on the incidental mortality and injury of sei whales (eastern North Pacific stock) for commercial fisheries that might take this species. n/a indicates that data are not available.
-Mean annual takes are based on 2010-2014 data unless noted otherwise.
+Mean annual takes are based on 2012-2016 data unless noted otherwise.

-Fishery Name Year(s) Data Type Percent Observer Coverage Observed mortality (and injury in parentheses) Estimated mortality (CV in parentheses) Mean annual takes (CV in parentheses) CA/OR thresher shark/swordfi sh drift gillnet fishery 2010-2014 observer 22% 0 0 0 (n/a)
+Fishery Name Year(s) Data Type Percent Observer Coverage Observed mortality (and injury in parentheses) Estimated mortality (CV in parentheses) Mean annual takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery 2012 2013 2014 2015 2016 observer 19% 37% 24% 20% 18% 0 0 0 (n/a)

-There have been no documented ship strikes of sei whales in the most recent 5-year period, 2010-2014 (Carretta et al. 2016), although one ship strike death was reported in Washington in 2003 (NMFS Northwest Regional Office, unpublished data).
-During 2010-2014, there were an additional eight injuries of unidentified large whales attributed to ship strikes.
-Additional mortality from ship strikes probably goes unreported because the whales do not strand or, if they do, they do not always have obvious signs of trauma.
-The average observed annual mortality due to ship strikes is zero sei whales per year for the period 2010-2014.
+One documented ship strike of a sei whale occurred in the most recent 5-year period, 2012-2016 (Carretta et al. 2018b), although uncertainty over whether the strike occurred pre- or post-mortem exists.
+For purposes of this stock assessment report, the ship strike is considered as the probable cause of death.
+During 2012-2016, there was one additional serious injury of an unidentified large whale attributed to a ship strike.
+Additional ship strike mortality probably goes unreported because the whales do not strand or, if they do, they may not have obvious signs of trauma.
+The average observed annual mortality due to ship strikes is 0.2 sei whales per year for the period 2012-2016.